PABannier/nanograd/README.md

 However, it is a PyTorch-like lightweight deep learning framework.
 Use it to implement any DL algo you want with little boilerplate code.

 Essentially, Nanograd is a continuously updated project.
 The goal is to implement as many features as possible while using as few abstraction layers as possible (only Numpy functions are allowed).
-It is mostly about the learning journey and any contribution to the repo is welcome.
+Any contribution to the repo is welcome.

 The library has a built-in auto-differentiation engine that dynamically builds a computational graph.
 The framework is built with basic features to train neural nets: basic ops, layers, weight initializers, optimizers and loss functions.
 Additional tools are developed to visualize your network: computational graph visualizers or activation map visualizers (SOON!).

 The repo will be updated regularly with new features and examples.

+Inspired from <a href="https://github.com/geohot/tinygrad">geohot's tinygrad</a>.

 ## Features